-Throughout 2019, the emoluments of 7 (2018: 4) of the Directors were paid by a fellow group undertaking on behalf of the ultimate parent company Element Materials Technology Group Limited, which makes no recharge to the company.
-Where Directors are also Directors of several other subsidiaries of Element Materials Technology Group Limited it is not possible to make an accurate apportionment of Directors in respect of their services to each of the subsidiaries.
-Accordingly, these financial statements include no emoluments in respect of these Directors.
+The emoluments of the Directors are paid by a fellow group undertaking on behalf of the ultimate parent company Element Materials Technology Group Limited, which makes no recharge to the company (2018: £nil).

+The Directors are also Directors of several other subsidiaries of Element Materials Technology Group Limited therefore it is not possible to make an accurate apportionment of Directors in respect of their services to each of the subsidiaries.
+Accordingly, these financial statements include no emoluments in respect of the Directors (2018: £nil).